-Project 1212, is located in a relevant, pedestrian-friendly, neighborhood on the near West Side of Chicago with immediate access to public transportation.
+Project 1212, is located in a vibrant, pedestrian-friendly, neighborhood on the near West Side of Chicago with immediate access to public transportation.
 Previously known as “Little Italy,” this neighborhood is within one mile of Rush University Medical Center and walking distance to downtown Chicago.

 The home’s autism-friendly design includes a combination of public and private spaces.
 The ground floor has community space that offers social networking opportunities and is a conduit to the surrounding neighborhood.
 Above and below the community space, two private residential floors can accommodate four individuals with 24/7 staff.